publications

 Petter Törnberg, Ola Söderström, Jennifer Barella, and 2 more authors

 Big Data & Society.
-Impact: connects AI governance debates with broader social theory of state power. , 2025
+Contribution: a bridge between AI governance and social theories of state power. , 2025

 Validation is the Central Challenge for Generative Social Simulation: A Critical Review of LLMs in Agent-Based Modeling